bbauska/UofM-Intro-HTML5/README.md

 **&lt;progress&gt;**, **&lt;iframe&gt;**, **&lt;bdo&gt;**, which stands for
 bidirectional orientation, and then the **&lt;map&gt;** attributes along with **&lt;area&gt;**.
 Now, people really like these, but they tend to need JavaScript.
-So I&apos;'m gonna show you a quick example.
-But I&apos;'m not going to include the fancy add-ons you would need to use then.
-That&apos;'s not what this course is about.
-Right now, we&apos;'re just learning these tags.
+So I&apos;m gonna show you a quick example.
+But I&apos;m not going to include the fancy add-ons you would need to use then.
+That&apos;s not what this course is about.
+Right now, we&apos;re just learning these tags.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 203.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->